oxen-io/session-file-server-old/README.md

 ###Dialects (dialect.*.js)
 The server will support different "dialects" of the API.
 The first one will be "appdotnet_official" which will be the 100% compatible implementation.
 These will create ExpressJS mountpoints in the NodeJS web server.

 New dialects will be able to extend the app.net API without breaking existing clients.
+A server is able to run multiple dialects at once.

 ###Dispatcher
 This mainly translate API to data store.
 Dispatcher talks to the configured cache.
+The upstream app stream and the DataAccessLayer (DAL) proxy will feed data through the dispatcher for transformation and to be stored in the DataStore (through the cache and DAL again in the case of the DAL proxy)

 ###Cache
 This is just a pass-through at the moment.
-Eventually hand crafted modules will be created eventually.
+Eventually hand crafted modules will be created.
+These modules will have more performant data structures than want the caminte ORM can provide and can be used to optimize slower API paths.

 Cache will have the same exact API as DataAccessLayer.
-If not in local cache, it will send the request to the DataAccessLayer.
+If not in defined cache, it will send the request to the DataAccessLayer.

 ###DataAccessLayer
 This contains the models for the caminte ORM and the API to get and set data in the Data store.